(NLDO) - Just 25 light-years from Earth, what is surrounding Vega could overturn understanding of how alien worlds form.

 There is a small faint band about 60 astronomical units (AU) away from the star, 1 AU being the Sun-Earth distance.

-However, upon closer inspection, it was simply the result of some dusty rocks being blown further away by radiation, not a gestating planet.
+However, upon closer inspection, it was found to be simply the result of some dusty rock being blown further away by radiation, not a planet in the making.

-Vega is much younger than the Sun—it's only about 455 million years old—but it's still old enough to have spawned planets.
+While Vega is much younger than the Sun—it's only about 455 million years old—it's still old enough to have spawned planets.
 Our Earth, for example, is estimated to be less than 10 million years younger than the Sun.

 If we compare Vega with Fomalhaut, a slightly younger star, the absurdity of the smooth disk becomes even more apparent.

-Researchers cannot explain why Vega cannot produce exoplanets while Fomalhaut apparently can, although the same physical mechanisms are thought to coexist in both star systems.
+Researchers cannot explain why Vega cannot produce exoplanets while Fomalhaut apparently can, even though the same physical mechanisms are thought to coexist in both star systems.

 Researchers have proposed many scenarios, but none of them explain why Vega could not have given birth to a planet.